directx5/League-of-Legends-Auto-Accept-Insta-Lock-Python/README.md

 # ARAM Auto Queue

-This program takes the following actions (depending on game state):
+This program takes the following actions:

 1. Create an ARAM lobby
 1. Start queue